I've been an #Emacs user for a long time because it's just what I got used to. I had no particular loyalty to it.

 I recently pulled it out again, cleaned it once more, and inked it up.
 Same problem.
 I'm going to leave it sit inked for a bit to see if maybe capillary action will eventually set in, but if this doesn't resolve the issue is there anything else I can try?
 I can always replace the pen, but I'd rather not if it can be avoided.

-Shannon Prickett likes this.
+in reply to paradoxmo Shannon Prickett reshared this.

 vinegar is pretty safe in general and you can always dilute it.
 I think the safari has a plastic feed, too.